Boko Haram offers to swap kidnapped Nigerian girls for prisoners

 The abductions have touched a chord worldwide and triggered a social media campaign using the Twitter hashtag #BringBackOurGirls.
 Boko Haram has killed thousands since 2009 and destabilised parts of northeast Nigeria, the country with Africa's largest population and biggest economy.

-(Additional reporting by Isaac Abrak, Felix Onuah and Camillus Eboh in Abuja, John Irish in Paris, and Lesley Wroughton in Washington; Writing by Matthew Mpoke Bigg; Editing by G Crosse, Peter Cooney and Mohammad Zargham)
+(Additional reporting by Isaac Abrak, Felix Onuah and Camillus Eboh in Abuja and John Irish in Paris; Writing by Matthew Mpoke Bigg; Editing by Angus MacSwan and Toby Chopra)